Code-Institute-Submissions/beep-boop/README.md

    * Used to ensure cross browser validity for CSS.

 10. [Am I Responsive?](http://ami.responsivedesign.is/)
-    * Used to create mock-ups found at the top of this README.
+    * Used to test for responsive design and to create mock-ups found at the top of this README.

 11. [Audacity](https://www.audacityteam.org/)
     * Used to edit all the audio found on the website.